conan-io/docs/reference/commands/cache.rst

                             [--folder {export_source,source,build}]
                             reference

-    Shows the path in the Conan cache af a given reference
+    Show the path to the Conan cache for a given reference.

     positional arguments:
       reference             Recipe reference or Package reference

     optional arguments:
       -h, --help            show this help message and exit -v [V]                Level of detail of the output.
-Valid options from less verbose to more
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
-                            verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger              Show the output with log format, with time, type and message.
+      --logger              Show the output with log format, with time, type and message.
-    --folder {exports,exports_sources,sources,build,package}
+      --folder {export_source,source,build}
-                            Show the path to the specified element.
-The 'build' and 'package' requires a package reference.
+                            Path to show.
+The 'build' requires a package reference.
 If not specified it shows 'exports' path

 The ``conan cache path`` returns the path in the cache of a given reference.
 Depending on the reference, it